grafana/grafana/docs/sources/developers/http_api/data_source.md

 # Data source API

-> If you are running Grafana Enterprise and have [Role-based access control]({{< relref "../../enterprise/access-control/_index.md" >}}) enabled, for some endpoints you would need to have relevant permissions.
+> If you are running Grafana Enterprise, for some endpoints you'll need to have specific permissions.
+Refer to [Role-based access control permissions]({{< relref "../../enterprise/access-control/custom-role-actions-scopes" >}}) for more information.
-> Refer to specific resources to understand what permissions are required.

 ## Get all data sources

 `GET /api/datasources`

-### Required permissions
+**Required permissions**

 See note in the [introduction]({{< ref "#data-source-api" >}}) for an explanation.